 Fun Fact: Each day the Trevi Fountain makes around €3,000 and in 2016 it made €1.4 million for the year.

 Try to get to the Trevi Fountain early in the morning if you want to see it or take photos of it with few people.
 Even in the offseason, the fountain is crowded with people and it is one of the most Instagrammable places in Rome.

 Admire Forum Romanum

 Forum Romanum is an area that holds the ruins of ancient Roman government buildings.
-This was the main area of the city in ancient times where are political, religious, legal, and social activities occurred.
+This was the main area of the city in ancient times where all political, religious, legal, and social activities occurred.
 Visiting the Forum is a must when visiting Rome.
 When you walk around the ruined buildings you can almost imagine it how it would have been 20 centuries ago when Julius Ceaser was around.

 Read More: 15 THINGS TO DO IN SORRENTO, ITALY